Search

 This is usually only a pro for commercially-used short cut minivans, such as taxis, because a short cut conversion is generally less expensive than a long cut conversion.

-However, we generally only recommend a short cut minivan for commercial use if it will be rarely used, for reasons you’ll learn next.
+However, we typically only recommend a short cut minivan for commercial use if it will be rarely used, for reasons you’ll learn next.

 Cons of short cut accessible minivans